I wouldn't want to win in that manner - Stokes

 "Would I want to win a game in that manner?
 The answer for me is no."

-The dismissal created a hostile atmosphere at Lord's with the Australia team, in particular captain Pat Cummins, booed relentlessly by the crowd.
+The dismissal, which left England needing 178 runs with four wickets left, created a hostile atmosphere at Lord's with the Australia team, in particular captain Pat Cummins, booed relentlessly by the crowd.

 As the players left for lunch.
 Usman Khawaja and David Warner were confronted by Lord's members in the Long Room, for which the Marylebone Cricket Club later apologised.